CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 1. Download Routeviews prefix2as files via CAIDA through [this link](https://publicdata.caida.org/datasets/routing/routeviews-prefix2as/).
 2. (Optional) Instead of downloading prefix2as files from CAIDA, you can also create them manually through instructions [here](https://alexmarder.github.io/ip2as/#extracting-origin-ases-from-ribs).

-**Extract origins from RIR extended delegation files (Strongly Recommended)**
+**Extract origins from RIR extended delegation files**

+Step 1 is required as we will use AS relationships file and AS customer cone file in later steps.
+Steps 2-4 are strongly recommended.
-1. Download AS relationships file and AS customer cone files from [here](https://publicdata.caida.org/datasets/as-relationships/serial-1/).
+1. (Required) Download AS relationships file and AS customer cone files from [here](https://publicdata.caida.org/datasets/as-relationships/serial-1/).
 AS relationship files are named as `yyyymmdd.as-rel.txt.bz2` and AS customer cone files are named as `yyyymmdd.ppdc-ases.txt.bz2`
 2. Run command `./retrieve-external/retrieve_external/retrieve.py -b <start> -e <end> -d rirs rir` to extract RIR Extended Delegation file. `<start>` and `<end>` denote data collection starting and ending dates and can be written in format yyyymmdd.
 3. Create file with RIR file names through `find rirs | grep "rirs/" > rir_files.txt`
-4. Create `rir.prefixes` file through `rir2as -f rir_files.txt -r <AS relationship file> -c <AS customer cone file> -o rir.prefixes`
+4. Create *rir.prefixes* file through `rir2as -f rir_files.txt -r <AS relationship file> -c <AS customer cone file> -o rir.prefixes`

 **Create prefix to AS mappings**
 1. Download [PeeringDB json file](https://publicdata.caida.org/datasets/peeringdb-v2/)